Should I be upgrading all my dependencies on a regular basis?

 A local .test domain for development with https using Puma-dev (on macOS or Linux)

-An article, posted more than 2 years ago filed in development, server, rails & local.
+An article, posted almost 3 years ago filed in development, server, rails & local.

 When you maintain a few projects locally developing against localhost works good enough. npm start or rails s or python manage.py runserver or php -S 127.0.0.1:8000 will boot up a server that binds to a local port and allows you to see your work locally.
 The advantage of using localhost is that you don't have to bother with https-traffic as browsers don't require https for their latest features, but sometimes you need different domains to test and running multiple services distinguished by nothing more than their port numbers can become hard to manage.